 Exercise Alleviates Symptoms of Brain Disorders

 Over and over again it’s been shown that exercise relieves symptoms of a wide range of brain disorders including ADHD, anxiety disorders, depression, schizophrenia, and post traumatic stress disorder.
 (30, 31, 32)

-Exercise can protect your brain against aging and degenerative disease including Alzheimer’s.
+Exercise can protect your brain against aging, age-related cognitive decline, and degenerative diseases, including Alzheimer’s.
 (31)

 One way it does this is by protecting your telomeres.